nitin-motiani/jlisp/src/Plans.md

 16. So after even more thought a radical new design is coming to me.
 Maybe not everything needs to be an expression.
 A list for example can be something other than an expression, maybe.
 I am not really sure if all recursion will work well by doing this.
 But thinking of having a more generic data or some type which just has a get value or something.
 And then have actual expression interface or something for the shit which gets evaluated.
-And have separate inteface callable for functions.
+And have separate interface callable for functions.
 Of course, list is really painful even there.
 Since it can have expressions inside it.
 I am really pained about this.
 And inclusion of quote at some stage will make things even more difficult.

-17. Overall I want to have idea of type and callable, data, and evaluatable interfaces.But it's not concrete currently, and implementing quote can change it later.
+17. Overall I want to have idea of type and callable, data, and evaluable interfaces.But it's not concrete currently, and implementing quote can change it later.
 So not committing to it.

 18. All native operations will use anonymous inner class to just do the whole calling thing.
 While